equinor/eit-web-ar/docs/game-api.md

 ## GET `/player/:playerId`

-Get all available information about the given player
+Get all available information about the given player.

 ### Responses